polarityio/h-isac-taxii-feeds/README.md

 The API Password you will use to authenticate.

 ### Refresh Data Time
-The time for the how often to refresh your data from the TAXII Feed in minutes.
+The time for the how often to refresh your data from the TAXII Feed in Hours.

 ## Installation Instructions